 • Cook the bacon.
 Preheat the oven to 400°F (200°C).
 Add the bacon slices to a parchment-lined baking tray and cook for 15 to 18 minutes, or until crispy.
 Remove the bacon from the oven and transfer it to a paper towel-lined plate to dry and cool.

-• Add everything to a bowl.
+• Add everything to a mixing bowl.
 Add the broccoli, red onion, cranberries, sunflower seeds, and goat cheese to a large mixing bowl.
 When the bacon is cool to the touch, crumble it on top.

-Broccoli salad ingredients in a large bowl
+Broccoli salad in a glass bowl.

 Lisa’s Tips